AdobeDocs/target-developers/src/pages/implement/server-side/sdk-guides/core-principles/user-identification-and-bucketing.md

 ## Third Party ID (thirdPartyId)

 If your organization uses an ID to identify your visitor, you can use `thirdPartyID` to deliver content.
-At `hirdPartyID` is a persistent ID that your business utilizes to identify an end user, regardless of whether they interact with your business from web, mobile, or IoT channels.
+A `thirdPartyID` is a persistent ID that your business utilizes to identify an end user, regardless of whether they interact with your business from web, mobile, or IoT channels.
 In other words, the `thirdPartyId` references user profile data that can be utilized across channels.
 However, you must provide the `thirdPartyID` for every Adobe Target Delivery API call you make.

 The following sample call demonstrates the use of a `thirdPartyId`.